Tommy John Surgeries: ALL – Time List

-In a recent interview with Tom Hoffarth of the Los Angeles Daily News, Jobe discussed how he and John decided to proceed with the surgery, thus establishing a relationship of trust between doctor and patient: “Tommy happened to be in my office talking, and we already had told him about all the potential complications.
+In an interview with Tom Hoffarth of the Los Angeles Daily News a few years back, Jobe discussed how he and John decided to proceed with the surgery, thus establishing a relationship of trust between doctor and patient: “Tommy happened to be in my office talking, and we already had told him about all the potential complications.
 I was ready to sign his papers for retirement.
 I wasn’t even sure I should have brought [the operation idea] up in our conversation.
 I had no idea if it would be successful.
 I really wasn’t sure.
 We got to a point where we kind of looked at each other and he said, ‘That makes sense, let’s do it.’
 I think those were the three words that changed the course of baseball medicine for the rest of time.
 ‘Let’s do it.’”

 After a long and grueling rehabilitation, John returned to the mound with the Dodgers in 1976, completing 207 innings, recording 10 wins with a 3.09 ERA, and receiving both the National League Comeback Player of the Year Award and the Fred Hutchinson Award for Outstanding Character and Courage.
 That he was a better pitcher after the experimental surgery was fully evident by 1977, as John won 20 games with a 2.78 ERA, earning him a second-place finish to Steve Carlton in Cy Young Award balloting.
 Reliquarian Michael Fallon, in his biographical profile of Tommy John for the Society for American Baseball Research, noted that the pitcher revolutionized “athlete’s attitudes toward medicine.
 With 164 of his 288 victories coming after the surgery, John shattered the barrier that said players could not play after undergoing surgery.”
 Fallon added that, despite having the most wins of any eligible pitcher not inducted into the National Baseball Hall of Fame, John’s “pioneering gumption, his ability to endure and come back from adversity does put him among baseball’s all-time elite.”